 Waking up at the same time every night or experiencing disturbed sleep can be a byproduct of many sleep aspects, including circadian rhythm and sleep disorders.

-- Genetic Influence on Sleep Patterns: A study suggests that variations in the DEC2 gene could lead to more frequent sleep disturbances.
+- Genetic influence on sleep patterns: A study suggests that variations in the DEC2 gene could lead to more frequent sleep disturbances.

-- Sleep Disorders and Genetics: Familial advanced sleep phase syndrome has a vital genetic component.
+- Sleep disorders and genetics: Familial advanced sleep phase syndrome has a vital genetic component.
 It is associated with earlier sleeping and waking times.

-- Sleep Apnea Genetics: Obstructive sleep apnea, which causes individuals to wake up frequently during the night, can be influenced by genetics.
+- Sleep apnea genetics: Obstructive sleep apnea, which causes individuals to wake up frequently during the night, can be influenced by genetics.

-- Genetics of Circadian Rhythms: Variations in genes that control our circadian rhythms can disrupt sleep patterns, possibly causing someone to wake up at the same time each night.
+- Genetics of circadian rhythms: Variations in genes that control our circadian rhythms can disrupt sleep patterns, possibly causing someone to wake up at the same time each night.

 No single gene directly determines your likelihood of waking up at 4 AM each night.